-If you know or have established through the above guidance that you need to make an application for planning permission and/or other related planning consents, then we offer a free of charge enquiry service to advise on the likelihood of gaining permission, as well as to highlight the key considerations under any application and help shape proposals to overcome any likely planning objections and issues.
-This saves both time and expense at the formal application stage.
+If you know or have established that you need to make an application for planning permission and/or other related planning consents, then we offer an enquiry service to advise on the likelihood of gaining permission and to highlight the key issues.